 - Can I use discovery to get info from someone who is NOT a party to the case?

 - The other party served me with a request for production.
-What if I cannot give the other party what they asked for?
+I cannot give them what they asked for.

 - I served the other party with discovery.
 Their deadline to answer has passed.
-How do I make them answer?
+Now what?